8r0wn13/hacker101_ctf/Micro-CMS v1.md

 # Micro-CMS v1

 ## Description
-This write up will show how to solve the CTF for "A little something to get you started"
+This write up will show how to solve the CTF for "Micro-CMS v1"

-**Difficulty:** Trivial
+**Difficulty:** Easy

 Hints are not being provided for multiple reasons:</br>
 1. It is better to figure it out yourself and I don't want to give spoilers, especially if you don't need one